saad-script/ssbu-online-deluxe/README.md

 ### Automatic Installation

 Console:
 - From the releases page, download `create-sdcard-folder.zip` and then run `create-sdcard-folder.bat`.
 On linux, you can install powershell for your distro and run `create-sdcard-folder.ps1`.
 It will download and setup the atmosphere folder for you in a newly created folder `sdcard/`.
+Then copy the contents of `sdcard/` to the root of your SD card.
-- Then copy the contents of `sdcard/` to the root of your SD card.
+- Alternatively, you can use the app I made: [ssbu-emu-optimizer](https://github.com/saad-script/ssbu-emu-optimizer/releases).
+Install, then click `Generate SDCard Folder`, then copy the generate folder contents to the root of the sd card.

 Emulator:
-- You can use the same script above, but just copy it into the `sdmc` folder instead:
+- From the releases page, download `create-sdcard-folder.zip` and then run `create-sdcard-folder.bat`.
+On linux, you can install powershell for your distro and run `create-sdcard-folder.ps1`.
+It will download and setup the atmosphere folder for you in a newly created folder `sdcard/`.
+Then copy the contents of `sdcard/` to your `eden/sdmc` folder.
   - Then, apply this workaround if you are on Eden emulator:
     - Right click SSBU -> Click `Configure Game` -> Click `System` tab -> Check `RNG Seed` -> Set to `00000000`
 - Alternatively, you can use the app I made: [ssbu-emu-optimizer](https://github.com/saad-script/ssbu-emu-optimizer/releases).
-It will setup everything for you.
+Install, and then configure it to point to the correct eden folder, then check `SSBU Settings`, `SSBU Mods`, `Save Data` (if you want a 100% save), then click optimize.

 ### Verify